Thorough due diligence is the foundation of informed decision-making in corporate transactions.

 #3 Legal documents

 The goal here is to look for all documents related to the legal aspect of the company.
-This include contracts, licenses, and various other legal liabilities.
+This includes contracts, licenses, and various other legal liabilities.
 During the legal due diligence, documents that are reviewed include:

 - Different licenses